 Determining the rate law begins with setting up a kinetics experiment for the chemical reaction.
 A kinetics experiment is carefully controlled so that measurements are made in timed intervals in order to determine the change in concentration of a species over time.
 That species can either be a reactant (decreasing concentration with time) or a product (increasing concentration with time).
-If multiple reactants are involved, it is is also very important that the concentration of only one reactant changes with time.
+If multiple reactants are involved, it is also very important that the concentration of only one reactant changes with time.
 Increasing the concentration of the other reactants much higher than the reactant being studied makes it appear that the concentration of only one reactant changes during the experiment.

 In this experiment, the catalytic decomposition of hydrogen peroxide over a platinum catalyst is explored.
 Since the platinum is a catalyst, only one species is involved which decomposes into two products according to the reaction below: